cophi-wue/LLpro/doc/DEVELOPING.md

 The EventClassifier uses a neural classifier proposed by Vauth, Hatzel, Gius, and Biemann [(2021)](#ref-vauth_automated_2021) to annotate every verbal phrase with one of four event types `change_of_state`, `process_event`, `stative_event` and `non_event`.

-This component assigns to the document a list of [`SpanGroup`](https://spacy.io/api/spangroup) objects to the attribute `doc._.events`, where each span group represents one verbal phrase.
+This component assigns to the document a list of [`SpanGroup`](https://spacy.io/api/spangroup) objects to the custom attribute `doc._.events`, where each span group represents one verbal phrase.
 For each span group `event` in `doc._.events`, the attribute `event.spans` holds a list of spans that constitute the verbal phrase.
 The value `event.attrs["event_type"]` holds the annotated event type, i.e. one of `change_of_state`, `process_event`, `stative_event`, `non_event`.